peteroupc/html3dutil/doc/H3DU.ShaderInfo.md

 #### Return Value

 The source text of the resulting fragment shader.
-(Type: String)
+(Type: string)

  <a name='H3DU.ShaderInfo.makeInvertEffect'></a>
 ### (static) H3DU.ShaderInfo.makeInvertEffect()